Speech-language pathologists, schools, and other institutions: please contact us for professional discounts.

 Obsolete and Used Devices

 Casa Futura Technologies donates used AAF devices to speech clinics and individuals in developing countries.
-We have donated devices to recipients in Benin, Bhutan, Bosnia and Herzegovina, Bulgaria, China, Cuba, India, Nigeria, Pakistan, and Peru.
+We have donated devices to recipients in Benin, Bhutan, Bosnia and Herzegovina, Bulgaria, China, Cuba, India, Nigeria, Pakistan, Peru, and South Africa.